qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

 Fine amplitude calibration
 --------------------------

-The ``FineAmplitude`` calibration experiment repeats :math:`N` times a gate with a pulse to amplify the under or over-rotations in the gate to determine the optimal amplitude.
+The :class:`.FineAmplitude` experiment and its subclass experiments repeats a gate :math:`N` times with a pulse to amplify the under or over-rotations in the gate to determine the optimal amplitude.

 .. jupyter-execute::